dysemjay/dys-server-guide/guide.md

 * Clarify phrasing in description of sv_allowdownload ConVar.
 * Correct two typos in description of sv_allowdownload ConVar.
-* TODO: Include that an FTP URL may be used for the sv_downloadurl ConVar.
+* Explain issue with self signed certificates for HTTPS, in description of sv_downloadurl ConVar.
-* TODO: Include that HTTP redirects will be followed, in description of sv_downloadurl ConVar.
+* Include that HTTP redirects will be followed, in description of sv_downloadurl ConVar.
-* TODO: Specify HTTP version in description of sv_downloadurl ConVar.

 V2.1.1 10-31-2017